blackducksoftware/opssight-connector/install/hub/README.md

 #### Openshift routers

-Your administrator can help you define a route if you're using openshift.
+Your administrator can help you define a route if you're using OpenShift.
 Make sure to turn on TLS passthrough if going down this road.
 You will then likely access your cluster at a URL that openshift defined for you, available in the `Routes` UI of your openshift console's webapp.